Holding meetings outdoors

 - Contact your local commissioner and let them know that you are planning to start meeting.
 Your local commissioner is the person who directly supports your unit.
 Depending on where you live, this is usually your district or division commissioner.
 Find out how much time she will need to sign off your risk assessment – it's likely to be 2 weeks.

-- Complete the outdoor face to face meetings checklist and risk assessment.
+- Complete the outdoor face to face meetings checklist and risk assessment (PDF).
 Only continue with planning to meet if you can answer yes to every question.
-This includes checking if you can meet and how many people can meet in the area you live in.
+This includes checking how many people can meet in the area you live in.
 Read through the guidance for your area: